8 Realities of the Postpartum Body

 And if all of that wasn’t enough- breastfeeding the baby is literally sucking the life out of me!
 So there goes my iron and all the good shit that’s normally swimming around in my body…

-8. Postpartum body weight gain
+8. Weight gain

 Another obvious one, but you gain weight.
 I only wanted to mention this one because your body will recover and you will most likely return to your usual body.